 A few months ago I came into contact with a very inspiring family, the Devine family, who lives a garbage free lifestyle.
 I interviewed them here, and in hearing from them I was inspired to push myself further in minimizing my impact on the earth.
 I try my best, but I am nowhere near as effective as the Devines.
 However, I am happy to be finding ways to minimize each day and am constantly making small changes to move in their direction.

-Not only was I excited that I could be self-sufficient and make my own healthy milk, it meant I could now provide our family with all the milk we needed in a garbage-free way!
+Not only was I excited that I could be self-sufficient and make my own healthy milk, it meant I could now provide our family with all the milk we needed in a garbage-free and zero waste way!

 Here’s how: I take my reusable produce bag (for example these) to the bulk store, fill it up with raw cashews, close it off with a rubber band or string.
 Soak the cashews in a mason jar, puree them with the remaining ingredients (water, dates, vanilla bean, sea salt) and then store the milk in the same mason jar.
 A closed loop without any wasteful packaging or food waste.